igorlord/ietf-ipv6-addr-mask/draft-lubashev-ipv6-addr-mask.md

 bits.
 These systems attempted to communicate address patterns underlying their system semantics both in documentation and in machine-readable configurations accompanying the systems.
-Due to the lack of standard textual representation, the documentation often resorted to pictographs and verbose English descriptions.
+Due to the lack of a standard textual representation, the documentation often resorted to pictographs and verbose English descriptions.
 The configuration syntax and parsers were invariably ad hoc and incompatible with other systems.